ceejbot/galls-law/one-shot.md

 A highly available key/value store intended for config & service discovery.
 We recursively store & extract json blobs from it using `renv`.

+Config eventually ends up as command-line options in an upstart script.

 ^ How we do configuration.
+The config ends up on disk on each server so we don't need the db up to restart.
+Only to change & push config out to each box.

 ---